microsoft/trident/docs/Reference/Host-Configuration/API-Reference/PartitionSize.md

 ### Fixed

 A byte count with an optional suffix (K, M, G, T, to the base of 1024).
+Must be a non-zero multiple of 4096 bytes.

 | Characteristic | Value                                                           |
 | -------------- | --------------------------------------------------------------- |